 Cyclospora is endemic in certain regions, meaning that imports from certain countries are at high risk of causing infections than countries that do not show infections of soil and crop.

-If you live or are traveling to developing areas in the tropics and subtropics, you may be at an increased risk of getting Cyclosporiasis infections.
+If you live or are travelling to developing areas in the tropics and subtropics, you may be at an increased risk of getting Cyclosporiasis infections.

-In some regions infections can to be more prevalent in late spring and summer.
+In some regions, infections can be more prevalent in late spring and summer.
 Which are the months where increased import of fruits and vegetables into the US from the more southern neighbours occur.